Gurkme/cybersecurity-writeups/wazuh-siem-bruteforce-report/README.md

 ## 6. Brute-Force Simulation

 The attack scenario was simulated from the Wazuh Server against the Windows endpoint over SMB.

-> This test was performed only inside an isolated and authorized lab environment.
+In this compact lab setup, the Wazuh Server was also used as the internal test host to generate SMB authentication attempts.
+In a larger or production-style lab, this role would normally be separated into a dedicated attacker/test machine.

 The following loop was used to generate repeated failed authentication attempts: